mongodb/docs/source/includes/fact-connection-troubleshooting.rst

-If you are experiencing issues connecting to your cluster, see :doc:`/troubleshoot-connection`.
+If you are experiencing issues connecting to your {+database-deployment+}, see :doc:`/troubleshoot-connection`.